RP1507/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

 1. What libraries did we import?
+The following libraries were imported: datetime,logging,multiprocessing,os,platform,sqlite3,sys,time (8 total)
-1. Where do we set the TASK_DURATION_SECONDS?
+2. Where do we set the TASK_DURATION_SECONDS?
+TASK_DURATION_SECONDS = 3 near the top after importing libraries
-1. How many functions are defined?
+3. How many functions are defined?
+7 funtions were defined in total
-1. What are the function names?
+4. What are the function names? recreate_database(),create_table(),drop_table(),insert_pet(),process_one(),process_two(),process_three()
-1. In general, what does each function do?
+5. In general, what does each function do? recreate_database() - drops and recreates the database create_table() - creates a table in the database drop_table() - drops table if it exists insert_pet() - inserts a pet into the database process_one() - calls insert pets to insert two pets into database process_two() - calls insert pets to insert two pets into database process_three() - calls insert pets to insert two pets into database

-1. Where does the execution begin?
-Hint: generally at the end of the file.
+6. Where does the execution begin?
+Hint: generally at the end of the file. if __name__ == "__main__": is where the execution will begin
-1. How many processes do we start?
+7. How many processes do we start?
+We start three processes p1, p2, and p3
-1. How many records does each process insert?
+8. How many records does each process insert?
+Each process will enter 2 records into the table.

 In this first run, we start 3 processes, each inserting 2 records into a shared database